Wasserstein Distributionally Robust Regret Optimization: Algorithmic Solutions for the Max-Affine Loss Model Class

-to the problem \eqref{eq:regret_opt_problem} and then taking the dual.
-Here, $\beta_{\min}$ and $\beta_{\max}$ are vectors containing the minimal and maximal value of each coordinate $\beta_i$.
-In our experiments for $p=2$ these added constraints did not lower the relaxation gap, and so we did not include them in the presentation above.
+Since the program \eqref{eq:full_relaxation} and its specialization in \eqref{eq:full_relaxation_polyhedral} are jointly convex in all decision variables, one can therefore treat $\theta$ as a decision variable and add the constraint $\theta\in\Theta$, which yields a single convex program whose optimal solution provides an approximation of the regret-optimal policy.

-In \cite{cho_wasserstein_2024} the authors show that their relaxation of the ex-ante regret is sandwiched between the ex-ante regret and the ex-post regret.
-The following theorem proves the same result for our relaxation.
-Hence, both our relaxation as well as that of \cite{cho_wasserstein_2024} have the same upper bound, but our relaxation results in a convex problem that can readily be solved whereas the relaxation from \cite{cho_wasserstein_2024} remains an NP-hard problem.
-Furthermore, their reformulation only allows for tractable algorithms in the form of Benders-type decompositions for the case where $p=1$ and $\Vert \cdot\Vert$ is either the $\ell_1$- norm or the $\ell_\infty$-norm.
-Our relaxation, on the other hand, applies to any order $p$ and norm $\Vert \cdot\Vert$ defining a Wasserstein distance.
-The proof is deferred to Appendix \ref{app:algs_proofs}.
+The relaxation in \cite{cho_wasserstein_2024} is sandwiched between the ex-ante and ex-post regrets and is exact whenever the radius is $0$ or larger than the diameter of the distribution support.
+The next results establish analogous properties for our relaxation.
+Thus, our relaxation and that of \cite{cho_wasserstein_2024} share similar bounding and exactness guarantees, but our formulation leads to a convex program that can be solved directly, whereas their relaxation remains NP-hard.
+Moreover, their tractable algorithms based on Benders-type decompositions require $p=1$, $\Vert\cdot\Vert$ equal to the $\ell_1$- or $\ell_\infty$-norm, and a compact polyhedral $\Theta$.
+Our relaxation applies to any $p$, any norm defining the Wasserstein distance, and unbounded $\Theta$.
+The proofs of the following results are given in Appendix~\ref{app:algs_proofs}.